open-mmlab/mmocr/docs/en/get_started/quick_run.md

 ## Prepare a Dataset

-Since the variety of OCR dataset formats are not conducive to either switching or joint training of multiple datasets, MMOCR proposes a uniform [data format](../user_guides/dataset_prepare.md), and provides conversion scripts and [tutorials](../user_guides/dataset_prepare.md) for all commonly used OCR datasets.
+Since the variety of OCR dataset formats are not conducive to either switching or joint training of multiple datasets, MMOCR proposes a uniform [data format](../user_guides/dataset_prepare.md), and provides [dataset preparer](../user_guides/data_prepare/dataset_preparer.md) for commonly used OCR datasets.
 Usually, to use those datasets in MMOCR, you just need to follow the steps to get them ready for use.

 ```{note}
 But here, efficiency means everything.